 However, the time limits for making asbestosis claims can be complex and will depend on your specific circumstances, so it is important not to delay and to seek specialist advice as soon as possible.

 Unlike some asbestos-related illnesses, the severity of the asbestosis disease is directly related to the degree of exposure to asbestos.
 In other words, the more asbestos inhaled, the worse the illness.
 Each employer who has negligently exposed you to asbestos only has to pay compensation for their share in contributing to your illness.
 For this reason, it is very important to establish all of the employers that exposed you to asbestos in order to ensure that you recover maximum compensation in your asbestosis claim.

 If your former employers are no longer in business, we will make every effort to locate the companies that provided them with insurance cover at the time you were exposed to asbestos.
 We will then bring the asbestosis claim against those insurers.
 Sometimes, we even have to restore a company to the Company Register in order to bring the claim against them.

 Whatever it takes, we do our utmost to achieve the best outcome for all of our clients with asbestosis claims.
 To see how we could help you bring an asbestosis claim, please call us now on 01332 897 222.

 Successful asbestosis claims

-Miss P's family came to Dedicated Accident Solicitors after finding out her father had mesothelioma.
+Miss P’s family came to Dedicated Accident Solicitors after finding out her father had mesothelioma.
 Because it was such a difficult case, it was turned down by the first firm they went to.
-Thankfully, Dedicated Accident Solicitors were willing to take the case; we did everything we could to ensure it was successful.
-Find out more about Miss P's story.
+Thankfully, Dedicated Accident Solicitors were willing to take the case and did everything we could to ensure it was successful.
+Find out more about Miss P’s story.

 See all our testimonials.